CUADProjectTeam/CUADProjectTeam.github.io/README.md

 Website designed by JT Klenke.

 Readme written by Santiago Blaumann.
+Instructions for adding members and alumns by JT Klenke.

-Last modified 7/27/23 by Santiago Blaumann
+Last modified 7/28/23 by JT Klenke